xvik/dropwizard-guicey/README.md

 );
 ```

+##### HK debug bundle

+`HK2DebugBundle` is special debug bundle to check that beans properly instantiated by guice or HK
+(and no beans are instantiated by both).

+Only beans installed by installers implementing `JerseyInstaller` (`ResourceInstaller`, `JerseyProviderInstaller`).
+All beans must be created by guice and only beans annotated with `@HK2Managed` must be instantiated by HK.

+Bundle may be used in tests.
+For example using `guicey.bundles` property (see bundles lookup below).

 ##### Dropwizard bundles unification

 Guicey bundles and dropwizard bundles may be unified providing single (standard) extension point for both